SHMD School

-Shri Hanuman Mandir Dharamshala School, officially known as SHMD School, is an English medium, co-educational private higher secondary school in Jaigaon, a town in West Bengal sharing its border with the Himalayan Kingdom of Bhutan.
+SHMD School is an English medium, co-educational private higher secondary school in Jaigaon, a town in West Bengal sharing its border with the Himalayan Kingdom of Bhutan.
 SHMD School is established, owned and managed by the SHMD Trust of Jaigaon.
 It is affiliated to the Central Board of Secondary Education in Delhi.

 The principal is Mr Prakash Kumar Samal, and was changed in August 2018 by former principal Mr. Peter George Thomas.
-The school's motto is "Lighted to Shine".This simple message is pregnant with meaning.
-The SHMD-ians are trained (Lighted) to move ahead and illuminate (Shine) the dark corners of our great nation.

-SHMD School is a strong institution staffed by highly qualified teachers.
-The school has a modern campus designed to provide a learning and the living environment that would meet the academic, development and social needs of students.
-The school is equipped with science laboratories, computer laboratory, auditorium, library and play ground.
-SHMD was created to meet the local necessity for primary education and has since upgraded to offer higher secondary education.
-The students have won accolades in several national level competitions, from Olympiads to national level quiz contests.